Hybrid Manager HA/DR recovery

 edb-internal-backups/\<random-string\>

-- The Postgres clusters backups folder, called
+- The Postgres clusters backups folder

 customer-pg-backups